Art Bar Attendant

 Provides human resources leadership, strategic support, consultation, coaching, direction and advice to Hotel Executive Committee and all employees on all human resources related topics as well as Sonesta and Hotel culture and values.
 Works with senior management to develop employment process to support business goals and objectives.
 Directs, oversees and/or coordinates all human resources activities such as employment, compensation, employee relations, benefit, training, and performance management.
-This is the top Human Resources job in a large full-service, luxury hotel with extensive facilities and services typically employing 150+ employees.
-Manages multiple Human Resources professional and /or administrative staff, and deals with advanced –level HR issues including labor unions, complex employee relations matters, etc. Minimum of five to seven years’ experience in a high-volume hospitality environment in a Director level.
+Minimum of five to seven years’ experience in a high-volume hospitality environment in a Director level.
 Bachelor's degree and background in hospitality industry and union experience is highly desirable

 Collect, audit and verify all information necessary to process payroll for the hotel and facilitate related processes.
 Prepare and transmit payroll entries within established time frames.
 Download and edit information from timekeeping system.
 Audit and post entries into payroll system, including gratuities.
 Ensure that correct payments are made, taxes are withheld, overtime is correctly charged and paid, and that payroll is processed and executed according to all state, federal and local laws, rules and regulations.
-Enter and/or post employee information, including benefit deductions, new hires and terminations, garnishments, child support payments, direct deposit information, etc. into payroll and/or timekeeping system in a timely manner.
-Assist in the communication and administration of employee benefit programs; distribute information and forms to employees.
-High school diploma or equivalent and 2+ years of experience in an accounting or HR or similar; or an equivalent combination of education and work experience.
+Assist in the communication and administration of employee benefit programs.
+High school diploma or equivalent and two years of experience in an accounting or HR or similar; or an equivalent combination of education and work experience.
 Ability to speak fluent English required.

 Sales Manager - Business Travel Market

 The Business Travel Sales Manager is a highly motivated individual who will solicit new and existing accounts to meet/exceed revenue goals through telephone solicitation, outside sales calls, site inspections and written communication.
 The ideal candidate is responsible for the development of business transient sales for the hotel and may also handle government and FIT transient market segments for the hotel.
 She/he will prepare correspondence to customers, internal booking reports and will be responsible for contact and activity management for all accounts under their responsibility.
-To perform this job successfully, an individual must be able to perform each essential duty satisfactorily.
-The requirements listed below are representative of the knowledge, skill, and/or ability required.
-Minimum of 4 years previous experience in a sales department of an upscale hotel, at least 2 of which were in a management position.
+Minimum of four years previous experience in a sales department of an upscale hotel, at least two of which were in a management position.
 Travel is required.